10darts/documentation/faq/ios/badge.rst

       // Error
   }];

-This will mark all the unread notifications as readed.
+This will mark all the unread notifications as read.